agathoklisx/libved/README.md

    cd src && make HAS_REGEXP=1 DEBUG=1 veda-shared && make run

- * or with the tcc compiler

-   cd src && make CC=tcc HAS_REGEXP=1 DEBUG=1 veda-shared && make run

  * (this will open the source files of itself)

+ * similarly with tcc compiler, but the CC Makefile variable should be set to tcc,
+ * and one way to do is from the command line: make CC=tcc ...

  * C